MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 Azure CLI commands can be run in the [Azure Cloud Shell](https://shell.azure.com/) or on a workstation with the [Azure CLI installed](/cli/azure/install-azure-cli).
 When running in Cloud Shell, skip **Step 3**.

 1. Create a resource group if needed with the [az group create](/cli/azure/group#az-group-create) command.
 If you've already set up an Azure Cosmos DB for MongoDB account in part **2.
-Build and test container locally** of this tutorial, set RESOURCE_GROUP_NAME to the name of the resource group you used for that account and move on to Step 2.
+Build and test container locally** of this tutorial, set the RESOURCE_GROUP_NAME environment variable to the name of the resource group you used for that account and move on to the next step.

     ```azurecli
     RESOURCE_GROUP_NAME='msdocs-web-app-rg'